 -Dhadoop.home.dir=<QuerySurge Install Dir>\QuerySurge\agent

-Note: You'll have to replace the dummy paths in these settings with actual paths.
+Note: You'll need to replace the dummy paths in these settings with actual paths.

 Note: If you do not need a gss-jaas.conf file, then omit the

 Note: During setup, a high level of debug output is often helpful.
-Add the following command-line option while you are debugging your connection:
+Add the following command-line options while you are debugging your connection:

 4b.
 In QuerySurgeAgentw.exe, click on the General tab.